maurer2/html-newsletters-and-mjml/slides/slides.md

 * Must be a direct children of sections
 * Cannot contain other columns or sections
 * Fill up row automatically, e.g. 1 column 100% width, 2 columns 50% width etc.
-* Columns become stacked on small viewports
+* Columns become stacked on smaller viewports

 ---